PhD in ABA

 You will join a lab or labs with other students and faculty interested in the same areas as you and will gain experience working first on other students' and faculty members' projects and then on your own.
 You will complete literature reviews in two different areas of research.
 One of these may be the foundation for your dissertation.
 You will complete a dissertation with supervision and support from your primary faculty mentor.
 The dissertation will consist of original research that you propose, defend before your committee, and conduct.
 You will present research at state (e.g. the Florida Association for Behavior Analysis) and national (e.g. Association for Behavior Analysis International) meetings and work with your faculty mentors on publishing your work.
 When you graduate, you will have a curriculum vitae that reflects your research accomplishments at USF.
 Please click here to view some recently published research by USF faculty and students.

 You will have mentored and independent teaching experiences, both in class and online.
 First you will serve as a teaching assistant for a faculty member as he or she teaches a course and over the course of a semester, you will gain more and more independence.
-The next semester you will have the opportunity to teach that course on your own.
-You will also have additional teaching opportunities, perhaps through our online certificate program.
-Not only will these opportunities provide you with support, but they will prepare you for your future faculty position and show that you can teach others about behavior analysis, either locally or using distance-learning technology.
+The next two semesters you will have the opportunity to teach that course on your own under supervision.
+You will also have additional online teaching opportunities.
+Not only will these opportunities provide you with support, but they will prepare you for your future faculty position and show that you can teach others about behavior analysis, either in class or using distance-learning technology.

 Is this Program for You?

 Do you have a passion for behavior analysis and you have a strong foundation in the field through your Master's program but you want more?